meetecho/juturna/docs/source/concepts/nodes.rst

 -------------
 This node consumes a remote RTP video stream, and makes it available to its destinations as either individual frames or collections of frames, depending on its working mode.
-Internally, it uses ``opencv-python`` to open the generated sdp file.
+Internally, it works in a similar fashion to the `audio_rtp` node.

 +--------------------+---------------+----------------------------------------+
 | argument           | type          | description                            |